-The County spent \$10.8 million of federal program monies during the fiscal year.
-We tested 3 federal programs selected under the major program guidelines established by the Single Audit Act, including supplemental nutrition, workforce innovation, and schools and roads programs, which totaled over \$4.4 million in federal expenditures.
-We reported weaknesses in internal control and instances of noncompliance over the County's administration of the schools and roads program.
+The County spent over \$7.9 million of federal program monies during the fiscal year.
+We tested 2 federal programs selected under the major program guidelines established by the Single Audit Act, including workforce innovation and schools and roads programs, which totaled over \$3.5 million in federal expenditures.
+We reported an internal control weakness over the County's administration of the schools and roads program.